3 observations after Sixers finish preseason with comeback win over Hawks

 Before the game, Nurse named Furkan Korkmaz and House as players he wanted to watch.
 Korkmaz hadn’t played in the preseason until Friday, while House was sidelined for the past two contests because of left knee soreness.

 Neither player seems likely to surge up the Sixers’ pecking order in the near future, although each had a couple of nice fourth-quarter moments.
 Korkmaz posted eight points on 3-for-6 shooting, two rebounds and two assists.
-House recorded two points and three assists.
+House recorded two points on 1-for-3 shooting and three assists.

+“He’s got a little bit of playmaking ability," Nurse said of Korkmaz.
+“He can pump fake, get in the lane, pass it a little bit.
+He found some guys ... cutting to the rim and he found some guys out for threes.
+I think, for his first game, he played very confidently.
+I thought he played assertively and he looked good.”

 For the time being, Nurse has a better feel for Oubre, and he's liked much of what he’s seen.
 He knows Danny Green very well from their championship-winning days on the Raptors and understands the value of Green's shooting next to attention-drawing stars like Embiid.